changshuotang/learning-resources/cracking-the-coding-interview/chapter4.md

 # IV.
 Big O

 Big O is how we describe the efficiency of algorithms.
 An analogy for comparing different Big O efficiency would be a situation where you need to transfer a file to another person ASAP.
-Most people would assume that sending it electronically would be

- fastest method but what if the file size was extremely large?
+Most people would assume that sending it electronically would be the fastest method but what if the file size was extremely large?
 The situation would arise that getting on a plane and delivering the file personally in a portable hard drive would be faster.

 ## Time Complexity